leonbeckmann/voip-onion-routing/docs/Initial-Report.md

 ## Programming Language and Operating System
 **Rust on Linux and Mac OS X**

-Our host systems run Linux andd MacOsX.
-To avoid development on virtual machines, our goal is to provide working solutions of the OnionModule for both, Linux and MacOsX.
+Our host systems run Linux andd Mac OS X. To avoid development on virtual machines, our goal is to provide working solutions of the Onion module for both, Linux and Mac OS X.

-We have selected RUST as our programming language.
-Beside the fact that both of us are already familar with programming in RUST, there are further reasons why we think RUST is a good choice for programming network protocols:
+We have selected Rust as our programming language.
+Beside the fact that both of us are already familar with programming in Rust, there are further reasons why we think Rust is a good choice for programming network protocols:

 * Rust is designed for concurrent **asynchronous programming** (we use the tokio library here)
 * **Secure language model** (this is a big advantage in contrast to e.g. C)